NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Training Dataset Creation

+\textbf{Captioning}: For bioacoustic captioning, we use the AnimalSpeak dataset~\citep{robinson2024transferable}, which aggregates bioacoustic datasets into a language-model-captioned dataset.
+We add separate prompts for captioning with scientific vs. common names, for ``rich'' captions over eight words, and for templated captions from Xeno-canto which follow a strict structure.

-\textbf{Call-type and Lifestage}: We include multiple new bioacoustic tasks which can be expressed based on the Xeno-Canto metadata.
+\textbf{Call-type and Lifestage}: We include multiple new bioacoustic tasks which can be expressed based on the Xeno-canto metadata.
 Specifically, predicting the life stage of birds, predicting call-types, and differentiating between calls and songs.
-Compared to species classification alone, included in existing datasets, the ability to perform these tasks at scale could significantly enhance the precision of ecological monitoring and behavior studies.
+The model is prompted using either audio alone or audio with the species name.
+Additionally, we include marine mammal call-type classification using Barkley Canyon recordings.
+These tasks go beyond species classification, providing finer-grained insights into ecological monitoring and animal behavior studies.